 Monograph (in preparation) Overview

-Fugitives and Refugees: Representing Huguenots in France, 1685-1850 explores French debates over the Huguenot diaspora from the late seventeenth to the nineteenth century.
+Fugitives and Refugees: Representing Huguenots in the Atlantic World, 1685-1815 explores debates over the Huguenot diaspora from the late seventeenth to the nineteenth century in France and the wider Huguenot Atlantic World.
 Louis XIV's Revocation of the Edict of Nantes expelled approximately 200,000 people from France into the wider Huguenot diaspora.
 Those seeking refuge outside of the French hexagon became known as "refugees" and this refugee group became the fodder for a series of complex debates during the late French religious controverse, the French Enlightenment, and Revolution.
 These discussions of Huguenot refugees frequently identified and explored key aspects of what we consider political modernity: democracy, capitalism, and freedom of thought.
 After 1789 and into the nineteenth century, French philosophers and statesmen courted French Huguenots back to France elaborating on these arguments to defend their efforts.
 In doing so, they imagined a vision of French republicanism built on religious pluralism.